Virtua Fighter 4: Characters

+Unlockable character in Kumite Mode for the Original release, and purchasable in Quest Mode for Evolution respectively, but only for the Versus Modes.

 Plot

 Virtua Fighter 4 and Virtua Fighter 4: Evolution have a two-part storyline.
 VF4 started out with thirteen fighters entering the tournament for their own personal reasons, while Judgement Six used them for gathering data for Dural.
 Evolution adds two more fighters to the mix, one of them works for Judgement Six who is ordered to kill everyone in the tournament.

 It was also revealed that for the Dural project, Judgement Six targeted Sarah Bryant as their next volunteer for a new Dural model.
 Akira fell short during the third tournament.
 In order to find out what the "real power" was within him, he enters the fourth tournament to find that answer.
 Pai discovers that her skill was close to her father's despite her loss in the third tournament.
 After hearing that Lau was looking for a successor and has a terminal illness, she enters the tournament to prove that she is a worthy successor to master her father's style.
 Lau suffered a terrible illness that cannot be cured after losing to Kage-Maru in the third tournament.
 He enters the tournament to find a worthy successor to Koen-Ken.
 Wolf still has reoccurring nightmares since the end of the second tournament.
 After losing in the third tournament, he ignored the dream but it kept coming back.
 He enters the fourth tournament to find out what that meant.
 Jeffry finally gained enough money to repair his boat, but there was only one problem: the Satan Shark mysteriously disappeared.
 He enters the tournament to invest in a sonar device for the shark.